Inishmore: Name

+History

+During the Cromwellian conquest of Ireland, Inishmore was, similarly to Inishbofin, used by the New Model Army as a prison camp for Roman Catholic priests who were arrested while continuing their priestly ministry in nonviolent resistance to the Commonwealth of England's 1653 decree of banishment.
+The last priests held in both islands were finally released following the Stuart Restoration in 1662.

 Geology and geography

 The island is an extension of the Burren.
 The terrain of the island is composed of limestone pavements with crisscrossing cracks known as "grikes", leaving isolated rocks called "clints".

-The limestones date from the Visean period (Lower Carboniferous), formed as sediments in a tropical sea approximately 350 million years ago, and compressed into horizontal strata with fossil corals, crinoids, sea urchins and ammonites.
-Glaciation following the Namurian phase facilitated greater denudation.
+The limestones date from the Visean stage of the Carboniferous period, formed as sediments in a shallow tropical sea approximately 330-350 million years ago, and compressed into horizontal strata with fossil corals, crinoids, and sea urchins.

+The effects of the last glacial period (the Midlandian) are evident, with the island overrun by ice.
 The result is that Inis Mór and the other islands are among the finer examples of Glacio-Karst landscape in the world.
-The effects of the last glacial period (the Midlandian) are most in evidence, with the island overrun by ice during this glaciation.
-The impact of earlier Karstification (solutional erosion) has been eliminated by the last glacial period.
+The impact of earlier karstification (solutional erosion) has been eliminated by the last glacial period.
 So any Karstification now seen dates from approximately 10,000 years ago and the island Karst is thus recent.

 Solutional processes have widened and deepened the grikes of the limestone pavement.
 Pre-existing lines of weakness in the rock (vertical joints) contribute to the formation of extensive fissures separated by clints (flat pavement like slabs).
 The rock karstification facilitates the formation of subterranean drainage.